JeremieLitzler/journal/docs/2023/03/a-day-in-the-life-of-a-farmer-in-march-the-dutch-farmer/README.md

 ### Prepare the potting mix

-Water it so it is moist but not wet.
-See Moreno showing the squeeze technique [from 16:31](https://youtu.be/xILmYuRdjUM?t=991).
+Water it so it’s moist but not wet.
+See Moreno showing the squeeze technique [from minute 16:31](https://youtu.be/xILmYuRdjUM?t=991).

 ### Filling the tray

 ![Large tray of 2 cm hole filled with potting mix](./images/large-tray-of-2-cm-hole-filled-with-potting-mix.jpg 'Crédits: image extraite du vlog de The Dutch Farmer')

-:::warning Make to double check the filling the side and corner hole.
+:::warning Make to double-check the filling of the side and corner hole.
 :::

-Once filled, lift and drop from a 25cm height the tray to compact slightly the medium.
+Once filled, lift and drop from a 25 cm height the tray to compact slightly the medium.

 Complete the filling of the holes where necessary.

 ### Seeding the seeds

-Use your fingers or a little pointy tool to create small depression on the compost mix.
+Use your fingers or a little pointy tool to create a small depression on the compost mix.

-The depth depends on the crops, but usually, for lettuce, 1 or 2 cm will suffice.
+The depth depends on the crops, but usually, for lettuce, 1 cm or 2 cm will suffice.

 Then, sow individually the seeds, add another layer of compost mix to cover the seeds and water a little again.

-:::warning Label it and date it
+::: warning Label it and date it
 :::

-:::tip Personal note
+::: tip Personal note
 I use a GLORIA Hobby 100 Pressure Sprayer (available [in France](https://amzn.to/3HDhcaX), [in the UK](https://amzn.to/3PtT1xK); [in the US](https://amzn.to/3HGzSH5), this brand doesn’t seem to be available.).

 It’s quite handy as you can adjust the spray finely.
 Also, it’s sturdier than a bigger version sprayer (not the same brand) of 5 liters capacity.
 It broke twice after a year :( So I recommend a 1 liter like this Gloria model.
 :::